-For several years now, it has become increasingly difficult for employers to attract young professionals and retain them in the long term.
-This also applies to talented young professionals from the web design and IT sector.
-The agency industry in particular is complaining about a lack of motivated and qualified applicants.
-Today I'll show you what Generation Y has to do with this development and how you, as a small employer, can improve your chances of success in the "War for Talent".
+For some years now, it has become increasingly difficult for employers to attract young professionals and retain them in their own companies in the long term.
+This also applies to talented young people from the web design and IT sector.
+The agency sector in particular is complaining about a lack of motivated and qualified applicants.
+Today I will show you what Generation Y has to do with this development and how you, as a small employer, can improve your chances of success in the "war for talent".

-In many industries, the search for suitable employees has become increasingly difficult in recent years.
-Especially agencies have problemsto position themselves as attractive employers among qualified young applicants.
+In many sectors, the search for suitable employees has become increasingly difficult in recent years.
+Especially agencies have problemsagencies in particular have problems positioning themselves as attractive employers among qualified young applicants.

-Today, however, it's not just the well-known companies that pick out the best talents with big salary promises and prestige.
-Through innovative employee concepts and a convincing vision, more and more startups are attracting qualified young talent.
+Today, however, it is not only the well-known companies that pick out the best talents with big salary promises and prestige.
+Through innovative employee concepts and a convincing vision, more and more start-ups are attracting qualified young talent.
 Find out why this works so well in this article.

-The competition for the best web design, development and IT talent can be explained on the one hand by the fact that the demand for websites, tailor-made programs, apps and the like has increased sharply in recent years.
+The competition for the best web design, development and IT talent can be explained on the one hand by the fact that the demand for websites, customised programmes, apps and co. has increased sharply in recent years.

-Employers who do not offer attractive conditions for these hotly contested specialists will sooner or later be left out in the cold.
+Employers who do not offer attractive conditions for these hotly contested skilled workers will sooner or later be left out in the cold.

-The skills shortage has another big driver: demographic change.
+The shortage of skilled workers has another major driver: demographic change.
 According to a study by the German Institute for Economic Research (DIW), Germany will have a shortage of almost ten million workers in 2040.

-If you want to motivate your (potential) employees and retain them in the long term, you as an employer must understand what is really important to them.
+If you want to motivate your (potential) employees and retain them in the long term, you as an employer need to understand what is really important to them.

-The generation that will dominate the job market in the next few years is Generation Y - also known as "Millennials".
+The generation that will dominate the labour market in the next few years is Generation Y - also called "Millennials".
 Depending on the definition, this includes those born between 1981 and around 2000.

-Generation Y is described as, among other things, technology-savvy, flexible in terms of location, egotistical, spoiled, fickle and self-confident.
+Generation Y is described, among other things, as technology-savvy, flexible in terms of location, selfish, spoilt, fickle and self-confident.
 In the work context, their desire for constant feedback is also often mentioned.

-Because of their characteristic of always wanting to question everything, Millennials are also known as Generation Why referred to as.
+Because of their characteristic of always wanting to question everything, millennials are also known as Generation Why generation.

 However, ignoring the supposedly unjustified demands of Generation Y is not a sensible strategy.
-If you want to continue to attract the best young talent in the future, you should address the needs of Millennials.
+Those who want to continue to attract the best young talent in the future should address the needs of Millennials.

-In July 2017 (as part of my master's thesis on employer branding), around 140 Generation Y students and young professionals rated several employer benefits according to their importance.
+In July 2017 (as part of my master's thesis on employer branding), around 140 students and young professionals from Generation Y rated several employer benefits according to their importance.

 The results showed that the following things are most important to young Generation Y employees: